LibraryWebAppSVFC/LibraryWebApplication_Documentation/LibraryWebApplicationDocu.md

 ## Project Features and Characteristics
 The Library Web App aims to create an easy-to-use platform that helps young children improve their reading and writing skills.
 It also offers support for parents and teachers.
 Here are the main features and qualities of the web app.
    #### Admin Book Management:
-Book Storage: Admins can easily upload, organize, and manage a diverse collection of books, including poems, tales, and educational materials.
+##### Book Storage: Admins can easily upload, organize, and manage a diverse collection of books, including poems, tales, and educational materials.
-Categorization and Tagging: Books can be categorized and tagged for efficient searching and organization, allowing for easy retrieval based on genre or educational focus.
+##### Categorization and Tagging: Books can be categorized and tagged for efficient searching and organization, allowing for easy retrieval based on genre or educational focus.
-Metadata Management: Admins can add and edit detailed metadata for each book, including title, author, publication year, and summary, to provide users with comprehensive information.
+##### Metadata Management: Admins can add and edit detailed metadata for each book, including title, author, publication year, and summary, to provide users with comprehensive information.
    #### User-Friendly Interface:
-Intuitive Design: The web app features a straightforward, visually appealing layout designed to be easily navigable by young children, parents, and educators.
+##### Intuitive Design: The web app features a straightforward, visually appealing layout designed to be easily navigable by young children, parents, and educators.
-Engaging Visuals: A vibrant color scheme and child-friendly fonts are used to create an inviting and engaging atmosphere that encourages exploration and interaction.
+##### Engaging Visuals: A vibrant color scheme and child-friendly fonts are used to create an inviting and engaging atmosphere that encourages exploration and interaction.
    #### Access and Navigation:
-Easy Search and Filter Options: Users can quickly find books using search functions and filters based on categories, age groups, and reading levels.
+##### Easy Search and Filter Options: Users can quickly find books using search functions and filters based on categories, age groups, and reading levels.
-Personalized Recommendations: The app offers book recommendations based on user preferences and previous interactions, helping users discover new and relevant resources.
+##### Personalized Recommendations: The app offers book recommendations based on user preferences and previous interactions, helping users discover new and relevant resources.
    #### User Profiles and Progress Tracking:
-Custom User Accounts: Children, parents, and educators can create personalized accounts to track reading progress, save favorite books, and access tailored recommendations.
+##### Custom User Accounts: Children, parents, and educators can create personalized accounts to track reading progress and access tailored recommendations.
-Progress Reports: Users can view and track their reading progress and achievements, providing insights into learning milestones and areas for improvement.
+##### Progress Reports: Users can view and track their reading progress and achievements, providing insights into learning milestones and areas for improvement.

 ## Project Scope

-UMak Library Management System is proposed to provide a function that helps the librarian and the student be productive and efficient with their tasks inside the University's Library.
-These cover the data of the student, library materials and resources, and records of activities inside the library.
-In order to support and provide the library with accurate data, efficient organizing and tracking of lists of records, and track the activities within the library.
-The system may be provided to the Head librarian, library staff, and to the College students of Umak.

-However, the system only allows the student users to access the list of available resources and materials that they can borrow insider the library, they cannot bring home the books outside the library because it does not allow the student to do so.
-Currently the system does not provide e-books that can be downloaded since it will affect the library data privacy.
-Only students can use or borrow the materials inside the library.
+1. Design and implement a user-friendly web application optimized for both desktop and mobile, featuring a child-friendly interface with engaging visuals.
+2. Develop an admin dashboard for efficient management of a diverse collection of books and educational materials, including poems, stories, and interactive resources.
+3. Create personalized user accounts with tracking of reading progress and tailored recommendations to enhance the learning experience.
+4. Implement advanced search and filter options to help users easily find books and resources through book categories.